To join the Nathan Cole School of Violin at ArtistWorks for one-on-one guidance through the Challenge, click here.

 Everyone knows that you have to practice to win a spot in an orchestra like the New York Phil.
 But the whole process is typically cloaked in mystery.
 You only find out about an orchestral opening if you read the union paper, the International Musician.
 The audition material is kept under wraps until a couple of months before the audition.
 Only those who send in a professional resume get access to it.
 Even the exact dates of the audition may not be widely known.

 But this time, the New York Phil has taken the extraordinary step of making all of this information public.
-It’s right there on their website as a PDF: Section Violin Audition Packet!
+It’s right there in an “audition packet”!
 This packet gives you not only the relevant dates (deadlines, prelims, semis, finals) but outlines the process and even gives you a copy of all the audition material.
+If you missed the download, see the note above this article.

 You may not feel like an elite violinist.
 In fact, you may know that you’ll never audition for the New York Philharmonic.
 But wouldn’t you like to challenge yourself with the same process that the elites go through, just this once?
 When preliminary auditions begin on October 26, you could stand along with them, knowing that you were in the best shape of your life, ready to play all the audition material that the New York Phil demands.